shonker/tarkov-api/README.md

 # Tarkov API (PHP)

 > ⚠️ You will 100% get banned for using the bot code in the bot folder if you don't know what you're doing...
 Try understand the code first.
+I will not be supporting this since BSG ban for high volume requests and it's the only interest I had.

+____

-There's no documentation with this, if BGS don't start banning I might improve it and provide documentation.
+There's no documentation with this, ~if BGS don't start banning I might improve it and provide documentation~.
 To use this you must know how to include PHP packages into your library via composer, and then checkout bin/app for examples.
-A lot is hardcoded (like roubles and such) for my own use...
-Again if no bans are triggered I might generalise and improve this.
-For now it's for education purposes...
-Good luck.
+A lot is hardcoded (like roubles and such) for my own use... ~Again if no bans are triggered I might generalise and improve this.
+For now it's for education purposes...~ Good luck.

 - Requirement: PHP 7.3+
 - Run: `composer install`